nmshd/documentation/_docs_explore/60-addresses.md

 - SHA-256 hash the SHA-512 Hash
 - Convert the SHA-256 hash into hexadecimal (lower case)
 - Take the first 10 bytes/20 characters of the hexadecimal (as UTF-8 bytes) → HashedPublicKey
-- Prepend `did:e:<backbone-hostname>:dids:` (as UTF-8 bytes) to the front of the created HashedPublicKey → ChecksumSource
+- Prepend `did:e:<hostname of Backbone>:dids:` (as UTF-8 bytes) to the front of the created HashedPublicKey → ChecksumSource
 - SHA-256 Hash the ChecksumSource
 - Convert the SHA-256 hash into hexadecimal (lower case)
 - Take the first byte/two characters of the hexadecimal → Checksum